 Mr. Anzai was also surprised to find out that the migration of sandpipers begins in August as he had long ago heard that sandpipers migrated in spring and autumn, but it seems that he has memories of them passing through tidal flats in the extreme heat.
 Enjoying the coolness inside the facility, he talked about being able to observe sandpipers thanks to the construction of such places as the Tokyo Wild Bird Park and the Yatsu-higata Nature Observation Center, noting how “it's quite a change from the old days.”

-Spot-billed Duck, Northern Pintail, Great Cormorant, Common Sandpiper, Grey Heron, Great Egret, Mongolian Plover, Intermediate Egret, Little Egret, Black-necked Grebe, Little Grebe, Grey Plover, Grey-tailed Tattler, Common Greenshank, Black-tailed Gull, Brown-eared Bulbul, Japanese White-eye, White Wagtail, Rock Dove, Eurasian Tree Sparrow, White-cheeked Starling, Barn Swallow, Birds confirmed only by their voice: Azure-winged Magpie, Large-billed Crow
+Eastern Spot-billed Ducks, Northern Pintail, Great Cormorant, Common Sandpiper, Grey Heron, Great Egret, Mongolian Plover, Intermediate Egret, Little Egret, Black-necked Grebe, Little Grebe, Grey Plover, Grey-tailed Tattler, Common Greenshank, Black-tailed Gull, Brown-eared Bulbul, Japanese White-eye, White Wagtail, Rock Dove, Eurasian Tree Sparrow, White-cheeked Starling, Barn Swallow, Birds confirmed only by their voice: Azure-winged Magpie, Large-billed Crow